Estimated reading time: 22 minutes

 It is vital not to add a bunch of tags that are not going to be good landing pages.
 Remember: tags are pages.
 They are not keywords, or checkboxes. :) If there is going to be a single tag page with some insignificant term, it is not going to be useful to anyone.

 Some would say “don’t use tags if you don’t plan to have at least a few articles using them“.
 This leans towards being true in most cases.
+Some SEO plugins even have an option to hide a tag archive until it has more than a set amount of tags.
 It is not universal, however… Do you remember the index at the back of the car’s printed manual: sometimes there are terms that are very important, but used only once or twice.
-I am not saying that you should do this, but just think critically about it.
+Sometimes showing those archives still makes sense.

 A post can have as many tags as needed, as long as they are meaningful terms someone would look up, and not something that is never going to be used again.
 If the tag is very important, it could be used even if it is going to be used only once.